 With legal separation however, the couple will still technically be married.
-Individuals or couples that feel they can no longer live with a spouse but who feel they are not ready for the finality of divorce, perhaps because of moral, religious, or financial reasons or because of how it may impact their children, may elect to pursue legal separation.
+Individuals or couples that feel they can no longer live with a spouse but who feel they are not ready for the finality of a divorce case, perhaps because of moral, religious, or financial reasons or because of how it may impact their children, may elect to pursue legal separation.
 In this scenario, the parties are not free to divorce unless they change the legal separation into a divorce.
-Some separating couples choose this option because although the individuals may not remarry other people, they will still be eligible for their spouses’ insurance.
+Some separating couples choose this option because althoughthe individuals may not remarry other people, they will still be eligible for their spouses’ insurance.

-To get started on your case evaluation, contact our divorce lawyers in Denver online or at (720) 408-7726 today.
+To get started on your FREE case evaluation, contact our divorce lawyers in Denver onlineor at (720) 408-7726today.

 How Are Divorce and Separation Similar in Colorado?

 Legal separation is similar to divorce in that spouses will no longer live together or act as a married couple, but they will remain legally married.
-As with filing for divorce, to petition for legal separation at least one spouse must meet Colorado’s 91-day residency requirement.
+As with filing for the divorce process, to petition for separation at least one spouse must meet Colorado’s 91-day residency requirement.

 Legal separation will also require spouses to create a separation agreement that covers: